Philosophy

 Entry Requirements

-Normally, the minimum entrance requirement for admission to the PhD is an undergraduate degree with Second Class Honours (Upper Division) in an appropriate field, or equivalent.
-It is preferable that you hold a Masters’ degree in the chosen area of study as well.
+The minimum entrance requirement for admission to the PhD is normally an undergraduate degree with Second Class Honours (Upper Division) in an appropriate field, or equivalent.
+It is preferable that candidates also hold a Masters’ degree in the chosen area of study.

-Alongside your application form, you will need to upload the following supporting documents online:
+Alongside the application form, candidates should upload the following supporting documents online:

 • Academic transcripts for your undergraduate and graduate degrees.